shrishrirang/azure-mobile-services-cordova/README.md

     var todoTable = mobileService.getTable('TodoItem');

+## Build ##
+1. Install the azure-mobile-apps-js-client npm package as follows:
+- To install a published npm package: npm install azure-mobile-apps-js-client (This will not work currently as this hasn't been published yet)
+- To install the npm package from GitHub: npm install https://github.com/shrishrirang/azure-mobile-apps-js-client-1#npm (TODO: This is a temporary path till the changes are not in the azure/azure-mobile-apps-js-client repo)

+2. Run 'npm run build'

 ## Need Help?

 Be sure to check out the Mobile Services [Developer Forum](http://social.msdn.microsoft.com/Forums/en-US/azuremobile/) if you are having trouble.
 The Mobile Services product team actively monitors the forum and will be more than happy to assist you.